Family Law With A Personal Touch In The Chicago Area Since 1978

 Case XI — Cook County, Illinois — Chicago — Divorce — Dissipation

-Deposition I took of Husband disclosed he was sending large sums of money back to his Father in Europe during breakdown of marriage after divorce filed.
-A pretrial conference lead to a 70 percent/30 percent division of marital property in favor of my client, the Wife.
-She was also awarded residential custody of two children and Husband paid most of her fees in excess of Twenty Thousand ($20,000) Dollars plus support of Five Thousand ($5,000) per month - Divorce entered in March 2012.
+Deposition I took of husband disclosed he was sending large sums of money back to his father in Europe during the breakdown of marriage after divorce filed.
+A pretrial conference led to a 70% and 30% division of marital property in favor of my client, the wife.
+She was also awarded residential custody of two children, and husband paid most of her fees in excess of $20,000, plus the support of $5,000 per month — Divorce entered in March 2012.

-Do you wonder if a Judge will order a DNA test to determine if you are the Father of a Child less than 2 years old?
+Do you wonder if a judge will order a DNA test to determine if you are the father of a child less than two years old?

 Case XII — Cook County, Illinois — Chicago

-Represented Father in a Paternity case he filed to prove he was the Father, obtain a DNA test and pay guideline child support - Case resolved within nine (9) months due to wait time for DNA report - Case finalized in August 2012.
+Represented father in a paternity case he filed to prove he was the father, obtain a DNA test and pay guideline child support — case resolved within nine months due to wait time for DNA report — case finalized in August 2012.

 Case XIII — Cook County, Illinois — Chicago — Divorce